Test in Sandbox

 - Webhook endpoint handles all event types

-- API key is stored securely (environment variables)
+- API key is stored securely (environment variables, not code)

 - Production webhook URL is configured